darahea/joule_extensibility/tutorials/weather/step5/index.md

-# Fetch Weather - Step 5: Add response generation to your weather scenario
+# Fetch Weather - Step 5: Add response generation to your scenario

-In this step, we will remove the static messages in our assistant and enable dynamic and intelligent responses via GenAI response generation.
+In this step, we will remove the static messages in our dialog function and enable dynamic and intelligent responses via GenAI response generation.

 ## Preview